-A second objective is to retain the high quality technical and operating team that developed the metallurgical processes to be used in the main Balasausqandiq project so that they are available to assist with the feasibility study, design and future construction and operation of Phase 1 and Phase 2 of the Balasausqandiq project.
-As a result, the Group's workforce is experienced and will have a high level of technical and operational expertise prior to commissioning of the mine, significantly de-risking the project.
+Maintaining the small operation has enabled us to retain the high quality technical and operating team that developed the metallurgical processes to be used in the main Balasausqandiq project so that they are available to assist with the feasibility study, design and future construction and operation.
+As a result, the Group's work-force is experienced and will have a high level of technical and operational expertise prior to commissioning of the mine, significantly de-risking the project.